 Google cow hoof and you might be directed to something called cow's trotter's instead.
 Wikipedia actually says it’s a delicacy in Uganda.
-Which true, except we call it Molokony.
+Which, true, except we call it Molokony.
 It is so loved that now you can find it being sold on many street corners which in itself wouldn't be a surprise except that the beauty … Continue reading Have a taste of Molokony AKA Cow hoof

 Kampala people are very mobile.
 So it makes sense that the food is evolving to keep up.
 Some people have taken this literally by setting up food trucks.
 The basic DNA of the food served is 'fast food'; things that are affordable and can be prepared (and delivered) in time.
 And it looks like there … Continue reading A run down of food trucks in Kampala

 Does it still count as street food if it's bought on the street and then prepared at home?
 Even though i was expecting this to happen, i knew it would happen, it was still exciting to open the window and see the sky littered with green.
-People have tried to package grasshoppers and make them available … Continue reading Grasshoppers again
+People have tried to package grasshoppers and make them … Continue reading Grasshoppers again

 Those of a certain age will remember that Alzawade used to occupy that ka square and like me, marvel at the way Meza has filled it up!
 It’s like how babies make space of a tiny womb and just expand-just amazing.

 Bananas are one of those power fruits; the sugar and fibre are able to give you an almost immediate boost of energy.
-And its not just a sugar high, you body can maintain that energy for a while, which is why if you work out you should have some on standby.
+And its not just a sugar high, you body can sustain that energy for a while, which is why if you work out you should have some on standby.
 So when you think … Continue reading Gonja